-Alignment with Long-Term Stockholder Value Creation.
+- Alignment with Long-Term Stockholder Value Creation.
 Our compensation model is designed to align the economic interests of our executives with long-term stockholder value creation.
-Under our program, in 2021, 63% of the annual equity awards granted to our executive officers were performance-based equity awards that only vest if a performance condition is met.

-- Pay for Performance.
+Under our program, in 2022, 50% of the equity awards granted to our executive officers were performance-based equity awards that only vest if a performance condition is met. - Pay for Performance.
 The objective of our executive compensation program is to deliver compensation above industry median for exceptional performance and deliver compensation below the median in performance periods where the Company does not perform well.
-We will also link each NEOs' annual merit equity award to an assessment of individual performance or the achievement of what we believe to be rigorous and objective performance achievement milestones or criteria (such as the filing or approval of an NDA by the FDA for a company proprietary drug). - Total Rewards Program.
+We will also link each NEOs' annual merit equity award to an assessment of individual performance or the achievement of what we believe to be rigorous and objective performance achievement milestones or criteria (such as filing of an IND for an investigation drug candidate).
+In 2022, we did not award merit increases to base cash compensation. - Total Rewards Program.
 The total compensation program must balance pay for performance elements with selected static non-performance-based elements in order to create a total rewards program that is competitive and will help us attract and retain highly qualified and motivated executives. - Flexible Approach.
 The level of compensation provided to executives must take into account each executive's role, experience, tenure, performance and expected contributions to our future success. - Focus on Achievement of Fundamental Business Goals.
 The compensation program should be structured so that executives are appropriately incentivized to achieve our short- and long-term goals that are viewed as fundamental to driving long-term value in our business.